ljpernic/HQ3.1/src/pages/content/fiction/2023-12-12_Last-Cold-Beer-for-50-Miles/index.md

 Oliver checked his phone.
 “Well, I should get home and walk Goofus and Doofus.
 Can I borrow the loaner and pick up Clara Blue tomorrow?”

 “Sure, it’s locked up next to the recycling bins.”
-Abby went behind the counter and pulled down a large silver ring that held a single key..
+Abby went behind the counter and pulled down a large silver ring that held a single key.

  “Thank you, ma’am.
 I’ll come by first thing.”